-- An IVA is legally-binding meaning creditors have to respect it – they can’t take any further action against while repayments are being made, such as applying for a County Court Judgment (CCJ) to be issued.
+- An IVA is legally-binding meaning creditors have to respect it – they can’t take any further action against a borrower while repayments are being made, such as applying for a County Court Judgment (CCJ) to be issued.

 - An IVA is time limited, so repayments only have to be made for this amount of time.
 This works well for people who have a budget they believe they can stick to.

 - Once the repayment period ends, the debts will be discharged – no more money will be owed to creditors, even if there’s leftover debt.

 - IVAs will also be removed from the Individual Insolvency Register three months after the IVA ends.

 However, there are also some risks involved with an IVA:

 - There can be high costs associated with an IVA, because it has to be set up by a qualified IP.
 These fees usually include the set-up fee and the handling fee each time there’s a payment.

 - If circumstances change (e.g. a decrease in income or increase in expenditure), and repayments are not made, the IVA will fail and could lead to bankruptcy.